jepeake/regressor/README.md

-# _NN-For-Regression_
+# _regressor_

-_This repository contains a Neural Network Mini-Library & a Neural Network Implementation to Estimate Housing Prices, using Pytorch._
+_This repository contains a Neural Network Mini-Library & a Neural Network Implementation to Estimate Housing Prices - using Pytorch._

-_This specification was given as part of the Introduction to Machine Learning course, organised by the Department of Computing at Imperial College London._
+---

-### Contributors
+### _Contributors_

 _Jacob Peake_